Dobbins Heights sleigh ride returns - NewsBreak

 DOBBINS HEIGHTS — The Town of Dobbins Heights’ annual sleigh ride returns this year on Dec.
 21.

 Each year, town leadership partners with Gold Leaf Carriage to supply the massive sleigh and towering horses which create a special Christmas experience.
-But the town canceled it last year due to COVID-19 precautions.
+But the town was forced to cancel it last year due to COVID-19 precautions.

 The event will be held from 3 p.m. to 5 p.m. on Tuesday, Dec.
 21 at the Dobbins Heights Community Park.